If you’ve always wanted a Tele Vue eyepiece for high-power viewing, the Delos series is worth considering.

 - Field Stop Diameter: 12.7 mm

-Our Verdict: The Tele Vue Delos eyepiece is every bit worth the price.
+My Verdict: In my opinion the Tele Vue Delos eyepiece is every bit worth the price.
 Exceptional contrast, sharpness, and flat fields are its specialty.
 With its wide field of view, it’s suitable for both planetary and DSO observations.
 It’s an eyepiece that is a must-have if you’re sticking to a budget – well, Tele Vue budget.